Learn more about urinary incontinence: introduction

 - tissue taken from an animal (xenograft sling), such as cow or pig tissue

-In many cases, an autologous sling is used and will be made using part of the layer of tissue that covers the abdominal muscles (rectus fascia).
+In many cases, an autologous sling is used.
+It is made from part of the layer of tissue that covers the abdominal muscles (rectus fascia).

 These slings are generally preferred because more is known about their long-term safety and effectiveness.

-The most commonly reported problem associated with the use of slings is difficulty emptying the bladder fully when going to the toilet.
+The most commonly reported problem associated with the use of slings is difficulty emptying the bladder completely when peeing.

-A small number of women who have the procedure also find they develop urge incontinence afterwards.
+A small number of people who have the procedure also find they develop urge incontinence afterwards.

 Urethral bulking agents

-A urethral bulking agent is a substance that can be injected into the walls of the urethra in women with stress incontinence.
+A urethral bulking agent is a substance that's injected into the walls of the urethra in people with stress incontinence who have a vagina.

 This increases the size of the urethral walls and allows the urethra to stay closed with more force.

-A number of different bulking agents are available, and there's no evidence one is more beneficial than another.
+Several different bulking agents are available, and there's no evidence 1 is more beneficial than another.

-This is less invasive than other surgical treatments for stress incontinence in women as it doesn't usually require any incisions.
+This is less invasive than surgical treatments for stress incontinence in people with a vagina, as it does not usually require any cuts.

-Instead, the substances are normally injected through a cystoscope inserted directly into the urethra.
+The substance is usually injected through a cystoscope (a thin camera) inserted into the urethra.

-The effectiveness of the bulking agents will also reduce with time and you may need repeated injections.
+Urethral bulking agents are generally less effective than other procedures.
+The effectiveness of a urethral bulking agent will also reduce with time and you may need the injection to be repeated.

-Many women experience a slight burning sensation or bleeding when they pass urine for a short period after the bulking agents are injected.
+Many people experience a slight burning sensation or bleeding when they pass urine for a short period after a bulking agent is injected.

 Artificial urinary sphincter

-The urinary sphincter is a ring of muscle that stays closed to prevent urine flowing from the bladder into your urethra.
+The urinary sphincter is a ring of muscle that prevents urine flowing from the bladder into your urethra.

 In some cases, it may be suggested that you have an artificial urinary sphincter fitted to relieve your incontinence.

-- a circular cuff that is placed around the urethra – this can be filled with fluid when necessary to compress the urethra and prevent urine passing through it
+- a circular cuff that's placed around the urethra – this can be filled with fluid when necessary to compress the urethra and prevent urine passing through it

-- a small pump placed in the scrotum (when used in men) that contains the mechanism for controlling the flow of fluid to and from the cuff
+- a small pump placed in the scrotum (when used in people who have a penis) that contains a mechanism for controlling the flow of fluid to and from the cuff

-- a small fluid-filled reservoir in the abdomen – the fluid passes between this reservoir and the cuff as the device is activated and deactivated
+- a small fluid-filled reservoir in the tummy – the fluid passes between this reservoir and the cuff as the device is activated and deactivated

-The procedure to fit an artificial urinary sphincter often causes short-term bleeding and a burning sensation when you pass urine.
+The procedure to fit an artificial urinary sphincter often causes short-term bleeding and a burning sensation when you pee.